-

 Is SEO a part of performance marketing?

 Although SEO (search engine optimization) can contribute to marketing performance, I don't see it as a performance marketing channel.
-Instead, SEO is a way to optimize and distribute content by working to get high positions in search engines' organic results, rather than using paid advertising.
+Instead, SEO is a way to optimize and distribute content to achieve high positions in search engines' organic results, rather than using paid advertising.

 One thing to consider with investing in SEO is that it could give your performance marketing campaign cheaper clicks.
-As trust is built with SEO content, the advertising platform will see your site as high quality, lowering the price per click.
+As trust is built through SEO content, the advertising platform will see your site as high-quality, lowering the price per click.

 3. Social media marketing and advertising

 Seventy-two percent of Americans use at least one social media platform, so it’s a no-brainer for brands to use it as part of their digital marketing efforts.
 Using social media advertising to drive traffic and bolster brand awareness is another popular performance marketing tactic.
-These ads can be placed on TikTok, Facebook, LinkedIn, Instagram, and other social media platforms.
+These ads can be placed on TikTok, Facebook, LinkedIn, Instagram and other social media channels.

 4. Display advertising